Platforms

 Illumina MiSeq

-The NovaSeq 6000 offers scalable sequencing through multiple flow cell modules.
-The most cost-effective module is the S4 which produces ~2.5 Tb per flow cell or ~ 625 Gb per lane.
-Due to the extremely high quantity of sequence output, this technology is primarily useful for projects requiring a very large number of reads, such as whole genome, whole exome and multiplexed transcriptome experiments.
+The NovaSeq X Plus offers scalable sequencing through multiple flow cell modules.
+The most cost-effective module is the 25B which produces ~8 Tb per flow cell or ~1 Tb per lane.
+Due to the extremely high quantity of sequence output, this technology is primarily useful for projects requiring a very large number of reads, such as whole genome, and multiplexed transcriptome experiments.

 Illumina MiSeq